Indian Run Gravity Sewer Replacement Project (WW-0000028-002-F)

 Reduce risks to public health and the environment.

-Construction activity is expected to begin in winter 2022 and be substantially complete in winter 2023.
+Construction activity is expected to begin in Winter 2022 and be substantially completed in Fall 2023.

 Project Cost and Funding Source

 Construction of the Indian Run Gravity Sewer Replacement Project is estimated at $2,300,000.
 Wastewater construction projects are funded through the county’s Capital Improvement Program.